 - Community property – property obtained during a marriage in some states;

 State laws play an important role here.
 We can help you determine which form of joint ownership, if any, is a good fit for you.

 We Have the Tools to Help You

-Contact our office today at 832.408.0505.
+Contact our office today or schedule your personal Estate Planning consultation NOW..
 We’ll help you decide whether it makes sense to avoid probate in your particular case and, if so, the best way to do so.